microsoft/vcpkg/docs/users/selecting-library-features.md

 We have more documentation on triplets [here](triplets.md).
 Sadly currently we can't choose build type `debug` or `release` using command line switches.

-With llvm installed, if we try to execute:
+With llvm now installed, we can execute:

 ```powershell
 # llc takes llvm IR and generates machine code